The Six Million Dollar Man: Comics

 In 1996, a new comic book series entitled Bionix was announced, to be published by Maximum Press.
 The comic was to have been an updated version of both the Six Million Dollar Man and the Bionic Woman and feature new renditions of the two characters.
 Although the magazine was advertised in comic book trade publications, it was ultimately never published.

 On August 24, 2011, Dynamite Comics published the first issue of The Bionic Man, an adaptation written by Kevin Smith based upon a screenplay he'd written for a never-produced 1990s motion picture version of The Six Million Dollar Man.
 After concluding the adaptation in the spring of 2012 the comic series moved on to original stories, as well as a re-imagining of the original TV series' Secret of Bigfoot storyline.
 A spin-off comic re-imagining The Bionic Woman followed a few months later, and in January 2013 Dynamite launched a crossover mini-series, The Bionic Man vs. The Bionic Woman.
 The artwork in these series, covers and interiors, varies between Austin being rendered in the likeness of Lee Majors and not.
 As 2014 began, Dynamite discontinued its reboot titles and replaced them with a new ongoing series, The Six Million Dollar Man Season 6, continuing the adventures of Austin from the conclusion of the 1977–78 season and featuring not only the likeness of Lee Majors, but also other recurring actors such as Richard Anderson, as well as Darren McGavin as Oliver Spencer from the first TV movie.
 Jaime Sommers was reintroduced from issue 3, with a spin-off comic series, The Bionic Woman Season 4, announced in June 2014 with a scheduled launch in the fall of 2014.
+Dynamite has since published crossover titles pairing Jaime with characters from Charlie's Angels and the Lynda Carter version of DC Comics' Wonder Woman, and a crossover featuring Steve encountering characters from G.I.
+Joe.